 2. Make Sure All Dates and Contact Information on the Sublease Agreement Are Accurate

-List all of the contact information for the sublessor and subtenant in the agreement.
+List all the contact information for the sublessor and subtenant in the agreement.
 Ensure details like addresses, phone numbers, and other information are all up to date.

 3. Include the Original Lease Terms